The Asymmetry Nobody Talks About

 Two trends are accelerating this problem:

 Voice search is generating longer, more conversational queries.
-"Hey Google, find me a plumber who's available right now because my kitchen pipe just burst" is a 17-word query that broad match will happily trigger on.
+"Hey Google, find me a personal trainer who's available tomorrow because my wedding is in three months and I want to start training now" is a 19-word query that broad match will happily trigger on.
 The variations are nearly infinite, making exact match negatives even less effective.

 Google's push toward broad match and AI Max is widening the net on the positive side while doing nothing to improve the defensive tools.
-Google actively recommends switching to broad match and enabling automated recommendations — both of which increase the volume and variety of irrelevant queries your negatives need to catch.
+Google actively recommends switching to broad match and enabling automated recommendations.
+Both increase the volume and variety of irrelevant queries your negatives need to catch.

 The Bottom Line

 The matching asymmetry in Google Ads is structural.
 Google matches your ads loosely to maximize the queries you pay for.
 Google defaults your negatives to exact match, minimizing what gets blocked.
-This isn't a bug — it's a business model.
+That isn't an accident.
+It's the business model working as designed.

-The fix isn't adding more exact match negatives faster.
-It's using fewer, smarter negatives with the right match type for each intent pattern.
-Broad negatives for entire categories of irrelevant intent.
-Phrase negatives for specific patterns and competitor names.
-Exact negatives only for surgical, one-off blocks.
+The way out is fewer, smarter negatives with the right match type for each intent pattern.
+Use broad negatives for entire categories of irrelevant intent like job seekers and DIY traffic.
+Use phrase negatives for specific patterns and competitor names.
+Reserve exact negatives for surgical one-off blocks where individual words might appear in legitimate queries.

 Every action requires your click.
 No automatic blocking.